joraleoca/neural-network/README.md

 - Feed-forward neural network implementation
 - Flexible architecture that can work with various datasets
+- Automatic differentiation using autograd for gradient computation
 - Data visualization capabilities

 ## Installation